Storm Search browser hijacker removal instructions

-Storm Search is a typical browser hijacker - it is designed to change some of the browser's settings to stormsearch.net.
-In other words, its main purpose is to hijack a browser/promote a fake search engine.
-Also, Storm Search adds the "Managed by your organization" feature to Chrome browsers, which means its uninstallation becomes more complicated.
-Additionally, apps of this type are designed to gather browsing data and/or other information.
-In most cases users do not download and install such apps intentionally, therefore, Storm Search (and other browser hijackers) is categorized as a potentially unwanted application (PUA).
+Storm Search is a typical browser hijacker that changes certain browser settings to stormsearch.net.
+Its main purpose is to hijack browsers whilst also promoting a fake search engine.
+Storm Search also adds the "Managed by your organization" feature to Chrome browsers, and therefore removal becomes more complicated.
+Additionally, apps of this type gather browsing data and other information.
+In most cases users do not download or install these apps intentionally.
+Therefore, Storm Search and other browser hijackers are categorized as potentially unwanted applications (PUAs).

-After installation Storm Search sets address of a homepage, default search engine and new tab to stormsearch.net - it ensures that users would visit this address when they open a browser, new tab and enter search queries into URL bar.
-Stormsearch.net redirects users either to search.yahoo.com or google.com, in other words, it displays results generated either by Yahoo or Google.
-Therefore, as a search engine stormsearch.net is completely useless.
-In order to remove this address from browser's settings it is required to uninstall Storm Search first, it is because apps of this type prevent users from changing/undoing settings that are assigned by them.
-Furthermore, apps like Storm Search are designed to collect browsing data (e.g., entered search queries, addresses of visited pages, IP addresses, geolocations).
-The problem is that gathered information could be used to generate revenue by selling it to third parties (potentially cyber criminals) or in some other ways.
-What is worse, a browser hijacker can be designed to collect not only browsing data but also some sensitive data.
-Apps Storm Search could be the reason why their users would experience problems related to browsing safety, online privacy, or even become victims of identity theft.
-It is advised not to have any browser hijacker installed on a browser and/or computer or use fake search engine.
+After installation, Storm Search sets the address of the homepage, default search engine and new tab to stormsearch.net.
+In this way, it forces users to visit this address when they open a browser, new tab, or enter search queries into the URL bar.
+Note that stormsearch.net redirects users to search.yahoo.com or google.com, thus displaying results generated by Yahoo or Google.
+Therefore, as a search engine, stormsearch.net is useless and redundant.
+To remove this address from browser settings, you must first uninstall Storm Search, since these apps prevent users from changing/undoing settings that are assigned by them.
+Furthermore, apps such as Storm Search collect browsing data (e.g., entered search queries, addresses of visited pages, IP addresses, geolocations).
+The information could be used to generate revenue by selling it to third parties (potentially, cyber criminals) or in other ways.
+Furthermore, browser hijackers can collect browsing data and private, sensitive information.
+Users of Storm Search might then experience problems relating to browsing safety, online privacy, or even become victims of identity theft.
+Remove all browser hijackers from browsers and computers and do not use fake search engines.

 |Symptoms||Manipulated Internet browser settings (homepage, default Internet search engine, new tab settings).
 Users are forced to visit the hijacker's website and search the Internet using their search engines.|